guedes674/guedes674/README.md

 <br>

 ### I am a Student at University of Minho
-- 🌱 I am currently learning more to get an improvement on this beautiful area that is programming!
+- 🌱 I am currently learning more to achive an improvement on this beautiful area which is programming!
 - 💬 Ask me about whichever, i will be willing to do anything.
 - 🧗 I always try to find out more and more to improve every day.